 After verifying you have the, browse to the below path to see the Upgrade Readiness Dashboard.

-- In the Configuration Manager console, go to the Software Library workspace, expand Office 365 Client Management.
+- In the Configuration Manager console, go to the Software Library workspace, and expand Office 365 Client Management.

 - Select the Microsoft 365 Apps Upgrade Readiness node.